 It gives one a warm feeling to know that such a spot exists and that it is lovingly tended and used.”

-Postmarked from Langhorne Pennsylvania, signed by Eloise M. Riggs, who was named after Eloise Butler who was Ms Riggs’ mother’s favorite cousin.
-(7)
+Postmarked from Langhorne Pennsylvania, signed by Eloise M. Riggs, who was named after Eloise Butler who was Miss Riggs’ mother’s favorite cousin.
+(7) Years later in 1988 Eloise Riggs would meet Martha Hellander in Malden MA when Martha was researching her book on Eloise Butler.
+Miss Riggs is pictured in this article about the Malden home of Cora Pease.

-As Ken Avery had become a avid birder during his tenure at the Eloise Butler Wildflower Garden, The Friends of The Wild Flower Garden in 2005 funded the creation of a special place for bird watching and, as a honor to Ken and his dedication, named it for him.
-There are three wood benches and a natural stone carved bird bath with a dedication plaque.
+As Ken Avery had become an avid birder during his tenure at the Eloise Butler Wildflower Garden, The Friends of The Wild Flower Garden and the Park and Recreation Board decided in 2004 on the creation of a special place for bird watching and, as a honor to Ken and his dedication, named it for him.
+The Friends would fund the project.
+There are three wood benches made by Earl F. Anderson Inc.; a basalt column carved bird bath from Hedberg Aggregates and a dedication plaque on the birdbath made by Awards by Hammond, Inc. The surrounding area was planted 350 new shrubs and herbaceous plants.
 This area is near the back gate on a natural bench of land just off the trail leading to the Upland Garden.
-It overlooks the bog and the Hemlock Grove.
+It overlooks the wetland and the Hemlock Grove.
 Native bushes and flowers are planted there.
 It was dedicated on Father’s Day, June 19th, 2005 at 2 p.m.
 A large crowd attended.
 Comments were given by Friends President Steve Pundt; Muriel Avery, Ken’s widow; Cary George, who immediately followed Ken as gardener; Dan Hasty, who had known Ken as a Park Board colleague and mentor; Park Commissioner Vivian Mason; Tammy Mercer, who conducts birding programs at the Garden; and Susan Wilkins, the current Garden Curator.

 Below: The Quiet terrace just off the path between the Upland and Woodland Gardens in mid-summer.
 An early Saturday morning birding group led by naturalist Tammy Mercer (center with staff) making use of the Avery Birding Terrace